j256/simple-web-framework/README.txt

-Little Java web framework I wrote up.
+Little Java Jetty web framework which uses the JSR annotations.